littlemars-guy/littlemars-ffmpeg-utils/README.md

 5) Sit back and let the script handle the conversion process using FFMPEG.

 ## Roadmap
+- [ ] Output (file size / remaining space on device) check for ProRes and REMUX scripts
 - [ ] Customizable Presets: Easily customize and extend the existing presets or add new ones according to specific conversion requirements.
 - [ ] Error Handling: Incorporates error-handling mechanisms to gracefully manage unexpected scenarios during the conversion process.
 - [ ] New scripts